jroers/verb_conjugator/README.md

 For future development, I would like this list to look through the list of verbs already on the list and update itself to only display content that has not yet been added.

+##Towards the Future:
+Currently in the code, I have commented out HTML for the base quiz structure.
+This information should be hidden on page load, but shown when a "Quiz Me!" button is clicked.

+The quiz section will populate with the group of verbs from the parent list.

+A user should have the ability to select exactly which verbs they would like to be quizzed on.
+The selected verbs would then be pushed into an array.
+If no verb is selected, all verbs on the list would be pushed into the array.

+Ideally, there would be an option to specify which tense the user would like to be quizzed on.
+This would specify the exact path in the verb object from which the quiz screen would populate.